 This is the truth of why you are being interviewed.
 The employer, and especially their HR team don’t have any time to invest in you if they don’t believe you are good enough for their set requirements at that moment.

-This in itself should be enough to motivate you and boost your confidence for, and at the interview.
-You are of the select few.
-You’ve worked hard to gain that position, whatever hierarchy of management that is at – nobody is doing you a favour, you’ve earned it.
+This in itself should be enough to motivate you and boost your confidence before and during the interview.
+You are one of the select few.
+You have worked hard to gain your position, whatever it is.
+Nobody is doing you a favor.
+You have earned it.
 Be confident.
 Be hired.

 I get nervous when in an interview…

-Do your research well: that way you gain knowledge about the company/technology/industry sector – this will improve your confidence.
+When you do your research well, you gain knowledge about the company/technology/industry sector, and this will improve your confidence.
 Knowledge is the single most important factor to improve your confidence.
 The point of research is not to know everything about the company – it boosts your confidence too!